abdulkhaliqsoule/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files - Create a script that displays the 10 newest files in the current directory.
 Requirements: One file per line Sorted from the newest to the oldest
 13-unique - Create a scripts that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word Output format: One line, one word Words should be sorted
 13-unique - Create a scripts that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word Output format: One line, one word Words should be sorted
+14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd (grep it)